lab1092/blender-manual_ja/manual/3d_interaction/transformations/basics/scale.rst

 Fine Tuning The Scaling
 ^^^^^^^^^^^^^^^^^^^^^^^

-:doc:`Precise control </3d_interaction/transform_control/precision>` can be had over scaling through the use of the :kbd:`shift` and :kbd:`ctrl` keys to limit scaling to discrete amounts.
+:doc:`Precise control </3d_interaction/transform_control/precision>` can be had over scaling through the use of the :kbd:`Shift` and :kbd:`Ctrl` keys to limit scaling to discrete amounts.
 You can also enter a :doc:`numerical value </3d_interaction/transform_control/numeric_input>` in Blender Units (BU) to specify the amount of scaling after after initiating a scale transformation.

-- Hold :kbd:`ctrl` down while scaling to scale the selected element in degree 0.1 BU increments.
+- Hold :kbd:`Ctrl` down while scaling to scale the selected element in degree 0.1 BU increments.
-- Hold :kbd:`shift` down while scaling to scale the selected element in very fine increments.
+- Hold :kbd:`Shift` down while scaling to scale the selected element in very fine increments.
-- Hold :kbd:`shift-ctrl` down while scaling to scale the selected element in 0.01 BU increments.
+- Hold :kbd:`Shift-Ctrl` down while scaling to scale the selected element in 0.01 BU increments.
-- Press :kbd:`s`, type in a number and press :kbd:`enter` to confirm.
+- Press :kbd:`S`, type in a number and press :kbd:`Enter` to confirm.

 .. tip:: Orientation dependent scaling

    By default, all scaling happens around a Global Orientation.
 You can change the scaling orientation by pressing the axis key twice.
-For example, pressing :kbd:`s`, :kbd:`x`, :kbd:`x` will by default set scaling to occur around the local orientation.
+For example, pressing :kbd:`S`, :kbd:`X`, :kbd:`X` will by default set scaling to occur around the local orientation.

 :doc:`Read more about Precision Control » </3d_interaction/transform_control/precision>`